charmed-kubernetes/bundle/fragments/k8s/core/README.md

     microbot-ingress   microbot.52.38.62.235.xip.io   172.31.26.109   80        1h

-When all the pods are listed as Running, the endpoint has more than one host you are ready to visit the address in the hosts section of the ingress listing.
+When all the pods are listed as Running, you are ready to visit the address listed in the HOSTS column of the ingress listing.

-It is normal to see a 502/503 error during initial application turnup.
+> Note: It is normal to see a 502/503 error during initial application deployment.

 As you refresh the page, you will be greeted with a microbot web page, serving from one of the microbot replica pods.
-Refreshing will show you another microbot with a different hostname, as the requests are load balanced through out the replicas.
+Refreshing will show you another microbot with a different hostname as the requests are load-balanced across the replicas.

 #### Clean up microbot

 There is also an action to clean up the microbot applications.
-When you are done using the microbot application you can delete them from the pods with one Juju action:
+When you are done using the microbot application you can delete the pods with one Juju action:

 ```
 juju run-action kubernetes-worker/0 microbot delete=true
 ```

-If you no longer need Internet access to your workers remember to unexpose the kubernetes-worker charm:
+If you no longer need Internet access to your workers, remember to unexpose the kubernetes-worker charm:

 ```